CAN YOU BE READY TO TAP YOUR MISSOURI TREES?

 How long until Missouri syrup season?
 Well, the trees don't turn on their sap flow on any certain date, but sap flow is coming... are you ready for it?
-Our family in mid-Missouri typically taps trees around January 15.
-Your local Missouri climate and specific winter weather conditions might cause you to tap slightly earlier or later.
+Our family in mid-Missouri typically taps trees around January 10, and we collect sap for 4-8 weeks.
+Generally, trees will yield sap when night temperatures are below freezing and daytime temperatures are above 40 degrees F. Your local Missouri climate and specific winter weather conditions might cause you to tap slightly earlier or later.
 Some Missouri syrupmakers get impatient and tap as early as Christmas.
 Syrupmakers in most northeastern states don't tap their trees until late February or March.
 Hopefully when you read this, you still have plenty of time to research syrupmaking and obtain your supplies.
 The text below might be helpful to you if you want to try this hobby.

 How many maple trees can you tap?
 How much time do you have during the sap flow months?
 Do you like being outside in the winter?
 How much firewood can you accumulate? (unless you use an outdoor propane burner like a turkey fryer or camp stove).
 Are helpers available?
 Syrupmaking can be a great wintertime hobby that doesn't involve a huge investment of money, but can be a lot of work, time consuming and your efforts may be frustrated by weather conditions.
 It is a great pastime for children; they can be a help in the woods gathering sap but caution is required near any fire and the very hot liquids.

 You don't need a big grove of trees to get started.
 If you have a few maple trees in your yard, collecting sap could be very convenient.
-See the PROFILES link above to learn about some Missouri syrupmakers with very few trees.
-Only trees that have trunk diameter about 10" or larger when measured 4' off the ground should be tapped; smaller trees could be harmed.
+See the PROFILES item of this website to learn about some Missouri syrupmakers who have very few trees.
+Only trees that have trunk diameter about 10" or larger when measured 5' off the ground should be tapped; smaller trees could be harmed.
 Typically the hole drilled in a tree is only 5/16" of an inch in diameter, and only goes into the tree about an inch or an inch and a quarter past the bark.
 Trees with trunk diameter over 24" can accomodate two holes.
 A small plastic or metal fixture called a spile (available from syrupmaking suppliers) is inserted into the hole, and the spile will direct sap flow into a sap sack or a tube leading to a bucket on the ground.
+(Some resourceful Missourians make their own spiles out of small commercial tubing or pipe.
+The old-timers would make spiles out of elderberry sticks and ream out the pithy center to make a small pipe.)
 Tapping in this manner does not harm the trees; the hole will heal in a year or two.
 When your trees start producing sap, you need to store it cold (like milk) until you boil it, as it can spoil.

 Do you have sugar maple trees?
 Although you can tap any maple tree of sufficient size (and even boxelder or walnut trees) the sugar maple produces sap with the highest sugar content and will require less boiling than sap from other trees.
 Sugar maple leaves are known for their bright orange and red colors in the fall.
 How to identify sugar maples with certainty: https://www.wikihow.com/Identify-Sugar-Maple-Trees